middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/general-disciplinary-process.md

 f.
 Formal or legal rules of evidence do not apply in Middlebury disciplinary proceedings.
 The Office of Community Standards is responsible for administering procedures to ensure they are based on meaningful evidence.
 If a hearing occurs, the chair will make decisions on evidentiary or procedural questions that must be resolved during the hearing.
 The majority of the Board may override the chair’s decision, if they disagree.

 ## IV.
-Restorative Resolutions {#restorativeresolutions}
+Dean’s Dispositions Without a Hearing {#deansdisposition}

 a.
-If a student accepts responsibility for violating academic or non-academic policy, a Restorative Justice Panel (RJP) may be called to explore and identify the harm to individuals and/or community, and work with the responsible party to design an action plan and outcomes to repair harm caused.

-b.
-For academic policy violations, students must report the violation to the Office for Community Standards within 72 hours of submitting the assignment.
-Additionally, the faculty member must be a willing participant in the restorative process and agree to the action plan/outcomes.
-If the faculty member is unwilling to participate, students may choose to engage the Dean’s Disposition process.

-c.
-For non-academic policy violations, harmed parties are welcome participants in a Restorative Justice Panel, but they are not required to attend, as board members can represent the perspective of the community.

-d.
-All action plans must be approved by the Office of Community Standards.
-Students participating in a Restorative Justice Panel are required to complete the action plan within the agreed-upon timeline or they will be referred back to the Office for Community Standards for sanctioning.

-e.
-Restorative Panels will be comprised by one faculty, one staff, and one student, trained in Restorative Practices.

-## V. Dean’s Dispositions {#deansdisposition}

-a.
 After written notice of the concern or charges against them, and the student’s opportunity to provide evidence, the Office of Community Standards will determine whether there are disputed facts at issue.

 b.
-At any time, a student respondent may notify the Office of Community Standards that they do not contest the charges and the Office may issue a sanction appropriate to the violation.
+At any time, a student respondent may notify the Office of Community Standards, Dean of Students, or designee that they do not contest the charges.
+In such instances, the Office of Community Standards, Dean of Student, or designee may resolve the concern by issuing sanctions appropriate to the violation without a Hearing.

 c.
-Where there are no disputed facts at issue, the Office of Community Standards will issue a sanction appropriate to the violation.
+Where there are no disputed facts at issue, and a preponderance of evidence indicates that a policy violation has occurred, the Office of Community Standards, Dean of Students, or designee will issue a sanction appropriate to the violation.

 d.
 If the student objects to a sanction other than official College discipline, they may submit a statement of their objection within three days to both the Community Standards Office and the Dean of Students.
 The Dean of Students and the Community Standards Office shall discuss the sanction and the student’s objection, and provide a written explanation of a decision to retain or adjust the sanction if appropriate.